monica86anand/testvagrantsample/README.md

 10. test methods can be added in testng.xml and this can then be referenced in pom.xml to invoke the tests all at once instead of invoking the tests from individual classes

+The code merged to master includes the above changes and maven has been used  instead of gradle